 maps.google.com - (415) 775-7506 - 34 reviews

 V. Willock almost 7 years ago

 Don't forget the Green Tortoise on the cnr of Columbus and Broadway - my favorite.

-I stayed in the Green Tortoise (on Ian's recommendation!) in 2007 and it was great - really well located to ChinaTown and other dining, walking to the major sights and the Pier area. over 6 years agoAnswered by Christie Carless via Travellr.com
+I stayed in the Green Tortoise (on Ian's recommendation!) in 2007 and it was great - really well located to ChinaTown and other dining, walking to the major sights and the Pier area. almost 7 years agoAnswered by Christie Carless via Travellr.com